pie1011/lms-python/KATIE.md

 ## Project Overview

-This is a Django web application named "hello_world" - a simple starter project set up for GitHub Codespaces development.
+This is a Django web application named "lms_platform" - a simple starter project set up for GitHub Codespaces development.
 The project uses Django 5.2.2 with SQLite as the database and includes browser reload functionality for development.

 ## Development Commands